Here are a few of the LQ contributors’ favorite reads of 2025. Here’s to a fantastic reading year in 2026!

 Joli

-I'm currently a stay-at-home mama/digital marketer with an English degree living in Minneapolis, MN.
+I'm a freelance writer/content strategist with an English degree living in Minneapolis, MN with my husband, young daughter, and two dogs.
 I created Literary Quicksand to feed my love of books, writing, and community.
 More About Me

 -